rowatt/sitepush/readme.txt

 4. easily make small (and big!) code changes on your development site, **test and easily push new code to a live site**.
 Great for dealing with clients who want "just one more thing".

 Although SitePush installation is a bit more involved than a typical plugin, once set up it runs with minimal effort and can be easily used by non-tech authors & editors.
 Site admins can easily configure SitePush so that non-admins can only push content (i.e. posts/pages, comments and uploads) and to a restricted set of sites.

+**Please read the *Installation* instructions before you install SitePush - it's not a normal download and activate type of plugin installation**

 = Support =